-Not all GP clinics in Melbourne stock travel vaccinations, however Yarra Medical stocks a full range of travel vaccines including the yellow fever vaccine.
+Not all GP clinics in Melbourne stock travel vaccinations.
+Yarra Medical, however, stocks a full range of travel vaccines, including the yellow fever vaccine.

 If you are over nine months of age and living or travelling in an area with a high risk of yellow fever transmission, or work routinely with the yellow fever virus, make sure you receive the yellow fever vaccine.
-The good thing is immunisation against yellow fever only requires a single dose, which is certified for 10 years.
+The good thing is that a single dose of yellow fever vaccine results in life-long immunity.
 You should book an appointment with us for your immunisation 6 to 8 weeks prior to your departure.
 Some countries require you to be vaccinated for entry, and evidence of this must be entered in your International Certificate of Vaccination or Prophylaxis by a WHO authorised healthcare provider.
 Check the Department of Foreign Affairs and Trade websites for updated lists of these countries.

 Side effects of the yellow fever vaccine

-Though uncommon, side effects from the vaccine can include low-grade fever, mild headache and muscle aches.
+Serious side effects are rare, in the order of a few cases per million vaccinations.
+Milder side effects from the vaccine, though also uncommon, can include low-grade fever, mild headache and muscle aches.
 The site of the injection may become sore, red, itchy, swollen or warm to the touch.
 Paracetamol is recommended to treat these symptoms.

 People who should not receive the yellow fever vaccine